hujhax/austin-improv-wiki/Template/Infobox Show.md

   </tr>
   <tr >
     <td > <em>Tech</em>           </td>
     <td > Who teched the show.
-Use the <a class="internal-link" href="Template/Unbulleted list">unbulleted list template</a> to make a list of technical improvisors, if necessary.</td>
+Use the unbulleted list template to make a list of technical improvisors, if necessary.</td>
   </tr>
   <tr >
     <td > <em>Music</em>           </td>